lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 That’s why we can use it as a template.

-Instead of success there will be an error.
+Instead of a success there will be an error.

 Getting an error causes a transition to the error screen.

-From there, the order may be cancelled, what brings us back to the “zones” screen.
+From there, the order may be cancelled, what brings us back to "zones".

 Now, let’s apply the appropriate changes to the list of steps.